 Good brands appeal to the customers emotions (guts) first, but are backed up with logic (brains).
 Far too many brands mistakenly try to appeal to logic first making them unmemorable and vulnerable to competition.
 However, sticking to an emotional-first message can be difficult.
 Learn what it takes (balls) to stick to an emotional brand message and why companies that do enjoy higher profits and insulation from competitive threats.
 This seminar is great for business leaders, marketing managers and entrepreneurs.

 Career entrepreneurs live a volatile life and often find themselves between “real” jobs and jobs at startups.
 To do this effectively, they need to become masters of career transitions and hone their ability to add real value to employers in relatively short periods of time.
-Confessions of a Job Hopper will provide invaluable guidance on not only getting a job, but also what to do on the way out of a job under good and bad circumstances such as failed startups, layoffs and even for-cause termination.
+Job Jitsu will provide invaluable guidance on not only getting a job, but also what to do on the way out of a job under good and bad circumstances such as failed startups, layoffs and even for-cause termination.
 Perfect for anyone who wants to be an entrepreneur, but may not be able to afford to retire completely!

 Better is Boring